 The more insight you can gather into the three phases of the employee lifecycle, the more prepared you’ll be to improve your retention rates.

 We can’t talk about employee retention models without mentioning Maslow’s hierarchy of needs.
-While it was primarily designed to describe the fundamental needs of humans necessary for survival, it also applies to the workplace.
+While it was primarily designed to describe human’s fundamental survival needs, it also applies to the workplace.

 Maslow outlined needs as: